 Tennis Court Measurements (Doubles)

-Except the following, all other dimensions in Doubles are the same as Singles
+Except for the following, all other dimensions in Doubles are the same as in Singles

 |Dimensions||Tennis Court Size in feet||Tennis Court Size in Meter|

 The standard dimensions of a tennis court for singles and doubles are 23.77 m x 8.23 m and 23.77 m x 10.97 m respectively.

 The standard dimensions of a tennis court for singles and doubles are 78 feet x 27 feet and 78 feet x 36 feet respectively.

 Yes, tennis courts for all the competitive tournament play and the club/ recreation are the same sizes.
 The only difference is the run-off area outside the marked area of the court.
 The overall playing area differs according to the levels of tournaments and play.
 For 10 and under tennis competitions, the recommended dimensions of courts are smaller than the regulation one.

 If you look back at the history of tennis, you will find that tennis was initially known as ‘Real Tennis’ in England.
 After the formation of the All England Club in 18 century, the gentlemen and ladies of Victorian England started playing the game on a grass court, and the name ‘Real Tennis’ turned into Lawn tennis.
 The difference between the two depends on the surface where the game is being played.
 When tennis is played on a grass court, it is called lawn tennis and for other surfaces like clay courts, and hard courts, people use to call it tennis.